 A business account gives you more flexibility when it comes to things like credit and managing how you receive payments.
 A business account can also come with a corporate credit card, which will usually have a higher credit limit than individual credit cards, and a business checking account will allow you to accept payments in credit, among other things.

 Types of business accounts

 There are a number of different business accounts that can be opened, according to financial needs and to the scope of the particular businesses.
 Oftentimes businesses will opt to open multiple business accounts to cover different financial needs.

 A business checking account fulfills the same purpose as a personal checking account—it’s primarily there to hold cash needed for everyday expenses.
 Although several individuals can be authorized to access a business checking account and withdraw from or deposit in it, the account belongs to the business under which it’s registered.

 A business checking account is helpful for keeping business expenses and other financial records all in one place.
 This is particularly important for tax purposes, since a business account should always be kept separate from a personal checking account in order to avoid any accounting tax headaches.
 A business checking account will also let you accept payments in credit and, on a whole, add legitimacy and professionalism to your enterprise.

 As is the case with a checking account, a business savings account operates pretty similarly to a personal savings account.
 Money kept in a savings account will earn a small amount of interest due to the fact that the funds in the account are essentially being borrowed by the financial institution, so you earn a modest interest rate on those funds.
-Personal savings accounts tend to have very low interest rates (unless you choose a high-interest savings account), and business savings accounts don’t usually offer much higher rates, although there are some accounts that lock your money in for fixed periods of time and therefore offer higher rates.
+Personal savings accounts tend to have very low interest rates (unless you choose a high-interest savings account), and business savings accounts usually follow the same pattern.